Mail: Rome

+Vietnam

+In 1802, the first Vietnamese postal service was established under the Nguyen dynasty, under the Ministry of Rites.
+During the Nguyen dynasty, official documents were transported by horse and other primitive means to stations built about 25–30 kilometers apart.
+In 1904, three wireless communication offices were established, and in early 1906 they were merged with the postal service to form the Post and Wireless Office.
+In 1945, after the August Revolution, the Post and Wireless Office was renamed the Post Office under the Ministry of Transportation.
+In 1955, the Post Office was upgraded to the Ministry of Post.

 China

 Some Chinese sources claim mail or postal systems dating back to the Xia or Shang dynasties, which would be the oldest mailing service in the world.
-The earliest credible system of couriers was initiated by the Han Dynasty (206 BCE – 220 CE), who had relay stations every 30 li (about 15km) along major routes.
+The earliest credible system of couriers was initiated by the Han dynasty (206 BCE – 220 CE), who had relay stations every 30 li (about 15 km) along major routes.

 The Tang dynasty (618 to 907 AD) operated a recorded 1,639 posthouses, including maritime offices, employing around 20,000 people.
 The system was administered by the Ministry of War and private correspondence was forbidden from the network.
 The Ming dynasty (1368 to 1644) sought a postal system to deliver mail quickly, securely, and cheaply.
 Adequate speed was always a problem, because of the slow overland transportation system, and underfunding.
 Its network had 1,936 posthouses every 60 li along major routes, with fresh horses available every 10 li between them.
 The Qing operated 1,785 posthouses throughout their lands.
 More efficient, however, was the system linking the international settlements, centered around Shanghai and the Treaty ports.
 It was the main communication system for China's international trade.

 Mongol Empire

 Genghis Khan installed an empire-wide messenger and postal station system named Örtöö within the Mongol Empire.
-During the Yuan Dynasty under Kublai Khan, this system also covered the territory of China.
+During the Yuan dynasty under Kublai Khan, this system also covered the territory of China.
 Postal stations were used not only for the transmission and delivery of official mail but were also available for travelling officials, military men, and foreign dignitaries.
 These stations aided and facilitated the transport of foreign and domestic tribute specifically and the conduct of trade in general.

 By the end of Kublai Khan's rule, there were more than 1400 postal stations in China alone, which in turn had at their disposal about 50,000 horses, 1,400 oxen, 6,700 mules, 400 carts, 6,000 boats, more than 200 dogs, and 1,150 sheep.

 The stations were 25 to 65 km apart and had reliable attendants working for the mail service.
 Foreign observers, such as Marco Polo, have attested to the efficiency of this early postal system.

 Each station was maintained by up to twenty five families.
 Work for postal service counted as military service.
 The system was still operational in 18th century when 64 stations were required for a message to cross Mongolia from the Altai Mountains to China.